wanqian99/Bio-Web-Application/README.md

 # Bio-Web-Application
 Uol Advanced Web Development CM3035 Midterm

-This is a RESTFUL API application that contains gene data from the csv file, to allow researchers to query data from the database as and when they need.
+This is a RESTFUL API application done with Python and Django, that contains gene data from the csv file, to allow researchers to query data from the database as and when they need.
-A detailed explanation can be found at /midterm report.pdf
+A detailed explanation can be found at "midterm report.pdf". "rest_specification_and_examples.txt" shows examples of gene data retrieved from the API

 ### How to run the application:
 1) Navigate to virtual environment: cd midterm_venv/bin